 The first toy trains were made of lead and had no moving parts.
-Some had wheels that flipped, but these needed to be pulled or pushed.
-Some of the early 19th-century push toy rails were made from tinplate, such as the large, durable, stylized locomotive toys from the U.S., which were painted gold and red and decorated with hearts and flowers. model trains vr
+Some had wheels which turned, but these needed to be pulled or pushed.
+A few of the early 19th-century push toy trains were made of tinplate, such as the large, durable, stylized locomotive toys from the U.S., which were painted red and gold and decorated with hearts and flowers. model trains vr

-Around 1875, technological advancements in materials and manufacturing enabled tin to be stamped, cut, rolled, and lithographed faster than ever before.
+Around 1875, technological advancements in materials and manufacturing enabled tin to be stamped, cut, wrapped, and lithographed faster than previously.

-Toy trains were revolutionized when Märklina German firm which specialized in doll house accessories, sought to make an equivalent toy for boys where a continuous revenue stream could be guaranteed by selling add-on accessories for years after the first purchase.
-In addition to boxed sets comprising a train and monitor, Märklin offered additional track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings along with an operating train.
+Toy trains were altered when Märklina German company that specialized in doll house accessories, sought to make an equivalent toy for boys in which a continuous revenue stream could be guaranteed by purchasing add-on accessories for years after the first purchase.
+Along with boxed sets comprising a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to an operating train.

-Electric trains adopted, with the first appearing in 1897, made by the U.S. firm Carlisle & Finch.
-As home use of power became more common in the early 20th century, electrical trains gained popularity and as time went on, these electric trains grew in sophistication, gaining light, the ability to change direction, to emit a whistling noise, to smoke, to remotely couple and uncouple cars and even load and unload cargo.
-Toy trains from the first half of the 20th century were frequently made of lithographed tin; later trains were often made mostly of plastic.
+Electric trains adopted, with the first appearing in 1897, made from the U.S. firm Carlisle & Finch.
+As residential use of power became more prevalent from the early 20th century, electrical trains gained popularity and as time went on, these electric trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling sound, to smoke, to remotely couple and uncouple cars as well as load and unload freight.
+Toy trains from the first half of the 20th century were frequently made of lithographed tin; later trains were frequently made mostly of plastic.

 Before the 1950s, there was little differentiation between toy trains and model railroads–model railroads were toys by definition.
-Pull toys and wind-up trains were marketed towards children, while electric trains were marketed towards teens, especially teenaged boys.
+Pull toys and wind-up trains were marketed by children, while electrical trains were marketed towards teens, especially teenaged boys.
 Consumer interest in trains as toys waned in the late 1950s, but has experienced resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.

-Today, S gauge and O gauge railroads continue to be considered toy trains even by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx from the 1950s to the 1970s).
-However, due to their high price, one is more likely to locate an HO scale or N scale train set in a toy shop than an O scale set.
+Now, S gauge and O gauge railroads are still considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx in the 1950s into the 1970s).
+However, as a result of their high cost, one is more inclined to find an HO scale or N scale train set at a toy shop than an O scale set.

 Thanks for your interest in model trains vr